 It uses the Leica Summilux 28mm f/1.7 ASPH fixed lens with the camera’s 47.3MP full-frame sensor.

 One of the most puzzling features of Leica’s Monochrom cameras is their monochrome focus.
 However, the Q2 Monochrom’s unusually wide-angle 28mm f/1.7 lens choice is worth pondering.

-The image quality is superb, and it maintains a high level of sharpness across the whole aperture range, including when used wide open.
+The image quality is superb and maintains a high level of sharpness across the whole aperture range, including when used wide open.
 In addition, the lens only exhibits a marginal amount of barrel distortion, which may be adjusted for.

-Unfortunately, 28mm is pretty broad and is considerably less flexible than 35mm or 50mm, so some may wish this camera came with a 35mm lens instead.
+Unfortunately, 28mm is pretty broad and considerably less flexible than 35mm or 50mm, so some may wish this camera had a 35mm lens instead.

 Leica Q2 Monochrom Design

 The Q2 Monochrom, although a tiny camera, looks and feels remarkably like a Leica because of its sleek matte black chassis and minimal exterior buttons.

 While most cameras have a window for a viewfinder, the Q2 Monochrome doesn’t.
 Instead, it employs a bright and crisp 3.68MP OLED electronic viewfinder.